Northstar Development Partners

 This is what we mean by staggered development.
 It isn't a phrase we invented, but we've designed the full 48-month construction schedule around it — because in a market like Cambria County, the absorption profile rewards measured delivery, and the investor economics reward discipline about how much capital is outstanding at any given moment.

 Informational only.
 Not an offer to sell or solicitation to buy securities.
-Any securities would be offered only to verified accredited investors under applicable exemptions.
+Any securities would be offered only to accredited investors under Regulation D, Rule 506(b), with no general solicitation.

 All Insights